 Right-click the 3D picture control and select Camera Controller from the shortcut menu to specify how the camera interacts with the 3D scene.
 The Operating tool acts as the camera that you move about the 3D scene.
 You also can use the SceneGraphDisplay properties or SceneWindow properties to configure the scene camera programmatically.

 You can configure a separate scene window in which to display the 3D scene when the VI runs.
-Scene windows use graphical hardware acceleration, which can offer performance benefits.
 Use the Setup Window VI to configure a new scene window.
 You also can use the SceneWindow properties and SceneWindow methods to configure attributes such as the projection of the 3D scene and the size and active state of the scene window.

 You can configure a 3D scene to update continuously to display live, or continuously changing, 3D data.
-Enclose the 3D scene in a loop such as a For Loop or While Loop, but place the 3D picture control terminal outside of the loop.
-The data you write to the 3D picture control updates with each iteration of the loop.
+Enclose the 3D scene in a loop and using one of the following approaches:

-Refer to the solarsystem VI in the labview\examples\picture\3D Picture Control directory for an example of configuring a scene camera and a scene window.
+Refer to the 3D Model of Solar System VI in the labview\examples\Graphics and Sound\3D Picture Control directory for an example of configuring a scene camera and a scene window.